 See event listings and more articles in this edition of Agri-News: June 20, 2022 issue

-“Most weather apps only tell you what the current conditions are along with a forecast,” says Virginia Nelson, director of Natural Resource Analysis Section with Alberta Agriculture, Forestry and Rural Economic Development.
+“Most weather apps only tell you what the current conditions are along with a forecast,” says Virginia Nelson, director of Natural Resource Analysis Section with the Alberta government.
 “But what about last night?
 Did it freeze?
 Did it rain or snow?
 Was it windy?
 What about last week?
 How much moisture fell?
 This can be critical information for farmers, gardeners and outdoor enthusiasts.”

 Nelson points out this information is often missing from today’s ‘run of the mill’ weather apps.
 With the Alberta Climate Information Service (ACIS), Albertans can access the forecast, weather alerts, radar, the past weather, and even look at 60-year climate trends.